2 pounds tomatillos, husked and rinsed (10-14, depending on the size) or 3 cups purchased tomatillo salsa or salsa verde

 1/2 small red onion, peeled, cut in half through the root and cut crosswise into very thin slices.

 Make the salsa verde: Preheat oven to Broil.
 In a large bowl toss tomatillos, onion and jalapeños with 1 tablespoon olive oil.
-Lay them out on a baking tray with low sides.
-Roast them in the hot oven for 7 minutes, until there are some brown spots on the tomatillos.
-Lower the oven temp to 400F.
+Lay them out on a rimmed baking sheet and roast for 7 minutes or until there are some brown spots on the tomatillos.
+Lower temp to 400F.
 Turn the tomatillos over with tongs.
 Cook for another 5-7 minutes, until the tomatillos are softened.
 Transfer the roasted vegetables to the bowl of a food processor.
 Add cilantro, garlic and salt.
 Pulse several times until you get your preferred consistency.
 I like my salsa a bit chunky.
 You should have about 4 cups of salsa.

-Make the Enchiladas Set oven heat to 350F.
-Spread 1 cup of salsa into the bottom of a large baking dish.
-In a medium bowl mix shredded chicken with 1 cup of salsa, 2 tablespoons of sour cream, and 4 ounces Cotija cheese.
+Make the Enchiladas Set oven to 350F.
+Spread 1 cup of salsa into the bottom of a large casserole or baking dish.
+In a bowl mix shredded chicken with 1 cup of salsa, 2 tablespoons of sour cream, and 4 ounces Cotija cheese.
 Set aside while you soften the tortillas.

-Soften the tortillas: heat a skillet to medium high (preferably cast iron).
-Place a tortilla in the skillet, pressing it against the heat with a spatula, for about 10 seconds per side.
+Soften the tortillas: If your tortillas are soft and pliable you can skip this step.
+Heat a skillet (preferably cast iron) over medium high heat.
+Place a tortilla in the skillet, pressing it against the pan with a spatula, for about 10 seconds per side.
 Transfer warm tortilla to a clean dish towel and fold towel over it to keep it warm.
 Repeat with all of the tortillas, continuing to stack them inside the dish towel.

-Using tongs, put about 1/4 cup of the chicken mixture on one end of a tortilla, roll it up tight and place it seam-side down in the baking dish.
+Roll the Enchiladas: Put 1/4 cup of the chicken mixture on one end of a tortilla, roll it up tight and place it seam-side down in the baking dish.
 Repeat with all of the tortillas.
 Spoon a cup of salsa over the tops of the enchiladas, using the back of a spoon to spread the salsa over all exposed surfaces.
 Sprinkle grated cheddar cheese on top.
-Bake in the hot oven for 15 to 20 minutes, until cheese is melted and enchiladas are heated through.
+Bake for 15 to 20 minutes, until cheese is melted and enchiladas are heated through.